Shelly-Ann Fraser-Pryce: Early years

 Shelly-Ann Fraser was born to Orane Fraser and Maxine Simpson in the inner city community of Waterhouse, in Kingston.
 She was raised with her two brothers by her mother, a former athlete who worked as a street vendor.
 A gifted sprinter from a very young age, she started running barefoot in primary school.
 Throughout her time at the Wolmer's High School for Girls, she was uncertain about pursuing a career in track and field.
-However, she was active on the youth athletics scene, competing in the famous Inter-Secondary Schools Boys and Girls Championships (known locally as "Champs"), and winning bronze in the 100 m at age 16.
+However, she was active on the youth athletics scene, competing in the famous Inter-Secondary Schools Boys and Girls Championships (known locally as "Champs"), and winning 100 m bronze at age 16.
 In 2002, she ran 25.35 s to win the 200 m title at the Jamaican Under-18 Championships, and later that year helped the Jamaican junior team win 4 × 100 m relay gold at the Central American and Caribbean Junior Championships, held in Bridgetown, Barbados.
 At the 2005 CARIFTA Games in Trinidad and Tobago, she won bronze in the 100 m in 11.73 s, and earned a gold medal as part of the 4 × 100 m relay team.

 In 2006, Fraser-Pryce started attending the University of Technology, Jamaica, where she met Stephen Francis.
 At the time, Francis was the head coach at the MVP (Maximising Velocity and Power) Track Club, and had guided the career of former 100 m world record holder Asafa Powell.
 Despite encouragement from peers and coaches, Fraser-Pryce was unfocused as a young athlete.
-She was often late for practice, and at times wouldn’t complete her workouts for fear that she would become too muscular.
+She was often late for practice, and at times wouldn't complete her workouts for fear that she would become too muscular.

 Fraser-Pryce began to achieve success on the senior national and international stages in 2007.
 At age 20, she was fifth in the 100 m at the Jamaican National Senior Championships in June, setting a new personal best of 11.31 s.
 Although a fifth-place finish meant that she was ineligible to compete in the 100 m event at the 2007 Osaka World Championships, she was selected as a reserve for Jamaica's 4 × 100 m relay team.
 Hoping to gain experience at an international level, she made her debut on the European athletics circuit in July and saw promising results.
 She first ran a wind-assisted 11.39 s for second place at the Budapest Iharos Memorial, followed by 11.44 s to win the Meeting Terra Sarda in Italy.
 In August, she again won the 100 m at the Stockholm DN-Galan, posting 11.57 s.

 At the World Championships in September, Fraser-Pryce ran only in the relay heats, helping her team place second.
 She eventually earned a silver medal when the Jamaican team finished behind the United States in the 4 × 100 m relay final.
 Despite her initial anxiety towards competing at the World Championships, Fraser-Pryce credited her experience in Osaka for raising her confidence, changing her attitude towards athletics, and for making her much more focused.